JaGuard: Position Error Correction of GNSS Jamming with Deep Temporal Graphs: Methodology and Experimental Details

-To convert these raw time-series sequences into inputs suitable for spatio-temporal learning, each timestamp is transformed into a structured graph snapshot, as detailed in Section \ref{sec:transf}.
-This snapshot-based formulation naturally encodes both the heterogeneity (different node types with distinct feature sets) and the dynamics (time-varying topology and signal attributes) of the satellite–receiver interaction space.
-The resulting collection of datasets is therefore a large and diverse set of temporally ordered heterogeneous graph sequences, providing the structural richness required for learning robust predictive models.
+To convert these raw time-series sequences into inputs for spatio-temporal learning, each timestamp is transformed into a structured graph snapshot as detailed in Section~\ref{sec:prob:formulation}.
+This snapshot-based formulation naturally encodes both the heterogeneity of the interaction space, with different node types and distinct feature sets, and its dynamics, including time-varying topology and signal attributes, within the satellite-receiver interaction space.

-\subsection{Model training and evaluation}
+\subsection{Model Training and Evaluation}

-For each of the 30 experimental scenarios described in Section \ref{sec:dataset}, the 50 measurement repetitions were split into training and test sets using a standard 80:20 ratio.
-A portion of the training set was then held out as a validation set, which is used to monitor performance during training and prevent overfitting.
-All input sequences were generated using a sliding window approach with both a window size and stride of 10.
-These hyperparameters were selected based on a dedicated ablation study, the results of which are presented in Section ???.
-The model's parameters were updated using the Adam optimizer, a standard adaptive learning rate algorithm designed to efficiently find the minimum of the loss function.
-The optimizer was configured with an initial learning rate of 0.001 and a weight decay value, which applies L2 regularization to reduce overfitting.
-These values were determined empirically to achieve stable and effective training.

-As this is a regression task, we chose the Smooth L1 Loss, also known as Huber Loss.
-A key advantage of this function is the stability it brings to the training process, especially in the presence of outliers.
-For the sudden, large position deviations characteristic of interfered GNSS signals, the loss grows linearly rather than quadratically.
-This approach ensures that large errors are still strongly penalized, but it avoids the disproportionately large gradients that can destabilize the learning process.
-The transition point between this linear and the quadratic behavior is controlled by a parameter $\beta$, which was set $10^{-2}$ in our experiments.

-To further regulate the training process, we employed an Early Stopping mechanism that halts training if the validation loss ceases to improve.
-The model checkpoint with the best performance on the validation set was saved and used for the final evaluation on the held-out test set.

-To assess the model's performance, we use metrics that directly quantify the positional prediction error in a physically interpretable way.
-After converting the model's normalized outputs back to their original scale (centimeters), we calculate the Mean Absolute Error (MAE) for latitude and longitude.
-These metrics measure the average error along each orthogonal axis, providing insight into any directional bias in the predictions.